-The main source of referrals is through the Disabled Children's Team.
+All referrals received are via the Disabled Children's Team.
 Each child/young person has a named worker allocated to him/her and their family.
-It is the responsibility of the Social Worker Case manager from the Disabled Children's Team to discuss the child/young person's needs, and offer information to the family on the service available.
+It is the responsibility of the Social Worker/case manager from the Disabled Children's Team to discuss the child/young person's needs, and offer information to the family on the service available.
 Support needs should be identified through use of the ICS exemplars.